Who Decides if You Will Be Buried or Cremated?

 After the Court had a very close look at the relationship between Ms D and her former de facto and after inspecting Facebook posts in Ms D which said ‘I am still at his house, we are still not together though’, the fact that she was receiving a single parenting payment from Centrelink and that she had named her mother as her emergency contact upon her admission to hospital, it decided that Ms D was not in a relationship with her former de facto and gave Ms D’s mother the right to decide how her remains were to be disposed of.

-A carefully thought out estate plan could have avoided the costly and stressful exercise of asking a Court to make a decision about what was to happen to Ms D’s remains after her death.
-Your Will can include details about what you want to happen to your body after you have died and specific details about your funeral including music, floral arrangements and anything else that you would like to include in your funeral.
+Your Will can include details about what you want to happen to your body after you have passed away and specific details about your funeral including music, floral arrangements, and anything else that you would like to include in your funeral.